playay/ws2s/README.md

 pip install ws2s-python --upgrade
 ```

 after installed ws2s:
 `ws2sd` command can be used in shell,
 `~/.ws2s/` directory will be created when you exec `ws2sd`

 ## config
-config file is store at `~/.ws2s/config.json`.
+config file is store at `~/.ws2s/config.json`. modify it then exec `ws2sd restart`

 ## protocol
 ### request
-all kinds of requests are listed below:
+here are some examples of requests:
 ```json
 {
     "command": "connect",